What is Morton's Neuroma?

 The Miracle Trainer has an ultra-cushioned, anatomically contoured footbed which cushions and protects conditions like Morton's Neuroma.
 The toe-box is deep and wide to allow for tricky toes.
 If you have a Morton's Neuroma insole, there is room to insert this insole on top of the footbed.

-The Miracle Trainer is made from high-quality Italian leather which makes it a great walking shoe for Morton's Neuroma sufferers.
+made from high-quality Italian leather which makes it a great walking shoe for Morton's Neuroma sufferers.
 This material is soft yet durable and breathable.
 It will not constrict your foot or put pressure on the neuroma.

 While these are great walking shoes for Morton's Neuroma, we would not recommend wearing the Miracle Trainer on hiking trips or terrains which could damage the shoe.
 We use the finest quality Italian leather which needs to be treated with love and care!